opentofu/opentofu.org/blog/2025-04-25-help-us-test-opentofu-1-10-0-alpha2.md

 It is now possible to communicate variables and outputs deprecation via `deprecated` attribute!
 Module authors are able to mark variable or output as deprecated and provide a suggestion on how to migrate away.
-Module callers will receive a warning, if their configuration is affected.
+Module callers will receive a warning if their configuration is affected.
 Here is an example of
 configuration:

 ```hcl